 Marriage of underage persons - issuance of marriage license - rights and conditions - appropriation.
 The act prohibits persons under 16 years of age from obtaining a marriage license.
 A person who is 16 or 17 years of age may only obtain a marriage license if a juvenile court determines that the underage party is capable of assuming the responsibilities of marriage and that the marriage would serve the underage party's best interests.
-Prior to making this determination, the court shall appoint a guardian ad litem for the underage party to investigate the underage party's circumstances and best interests and to file a report with the court addressing the factors listed in the bill and stating a position regarding whether the issuance of a marriage license is in the underage party's best interests.
+Prior to making this determination, the court shall appoint a guardian ad litem for the underage party to investigate the underage party's circumstances and best interests and to file a report with the court addressing the factors listed in the act and stating a position regarding whether the issuance of a marriage license is in the underage party's best interests.
 The act authorizes the juvenile court to appoint a guardian ad litem for purposes of judicial consent for underage marriage.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)